dice-group/embeddings.cc/README.md

 3. From the main directory, run `./install.sh` to install all required libraries.
 Note that a new environment (`embcc`) will be created on which libraries are installed.
 So you do not need to create a new one.
 It is recommended to deactivate any conda environment before this installation.

 4. From the main directory, run `./train.sh` to compute embeddings for your knowledge graph.
+Steps 1 to 4 are summarized as:

 ```bash
 eval "$(conda shell.bash hook)"